 About Sublime Structures at Crystal Palace Park

-We have received £29,500 from the Heritage Lottery Fund and £10,585 from Bromley Council’s Crystal Palace Park Community Projects Fund for an important architecture education project.
+We received £29,500 from the Heritage Lottery Fund and £10,585 from Bromley Council’s Crystal Palace Park Community Projects Fund for an important architecture education project.

 Working with schools and families